Kharkiv Metro: Modern development

+As of March 2020, the city had already completed two running tunnels of the connecting branch between Peremoha station and the future depot, with a total length of 202 m, and carried out landscaping above these tunnels.
+The city is clearing the area for metro construction.
+The site for Odeska station is already prepared, and demolition and waste removal at the future Derzhavinska station are scheduled to be completed by April.
+The construction projects for both new stations have been approved, passed state and environmental expertise, and are ready for international tenders to select the general contractor.

 Kharkiv Metro operations were suspended on 17 March 2020 to prevent COVID-19 spread.
 To compensate for the lack of a metro, the city administration implemented a series of changes in the tram, trolleybus, and bus routes of the city.
 The metro was reopened on 25 May 2020; face masks or respirators were mandated to wear for passengers.

+Employees of the State Emergency Service of Ukraine teach children hiding in the Kharkiv Metro about mine and chemical hazards, as well as how to provide emergency medical first aid.

 During the Battle of Kharkiv of the 2022 Russian invasion of Ukraine, the metro was used as a bomb shelter.
 On 19 May 2022, Kharkiv mayor Ihor Terekhov announced that the metro would restart operations and that residents should move out of the metro system.

-In September 2023 small schools were created in five metro stations so that education would continue during the ongoing Russian bombing of Kharkiv.